Gerry O'Dwyer - President of the European Association of Hospital Managers (EAHM)

-As the EU comes out the other side of a global recession, and while the fallout of Brexit remains uncertain, Hospital Managers will continue to be in the front-line in terms of endeavouring to balance supply and demand.
-This dynamic, for the foreseeable future, will continue to present challenges.
-Balancing the service demands against available resources is a key function of management.
+As the EU comes out of a global recession, and as long as the consequences of Brexit remain uncertain, Hospital Managers will endure on the front line in terms of balancing supply and demand.
+This dynamic, in the near future, will continue to present challenges.
+Balancing health service requirements with available resources is a key management function.

 Healthcare is one the most exciting and innovative industries of the XXI century, and hospitals are the most complex and sophisticated organizations ever developed.